typescript-eslint/typescript-eslint/docs/maintenance/ISSUES.md

 Our flow for issues that have been waiting for >=1 month is:

 1. Ping the author with a message like the _Checking In_ template
+2. Add the `stale` label to the issue
-2. Wait 2 weeks
+3. Wait 2 weeks
-3. If they still haven't responded, close the issue with a message like the _Pruning Stale Issue_ template
+4. If they still haven't responded, close the issue with a message like the _Pruning Stale Issue_ template